Moosees/ding-and-tones/README.md

 # DING AND TONES

-Webapp for handpan, tonguedrum and other UFO lovers.
+Webapp for handpan, tongue drum and other UFO drum lovers.

-Compare scales, analyse intervals and chords and write songs to share with the world.
+Compare scales, analyse intervals and chords or write songs and share the tabs with the world.